emmajanedrews/base-template/_posts/2017-08-13-one-of-wake-forests-most-beautiful-properties.md

 {% include youtube.html %}

-We have a very special home tour to show you today. **This Spanish-style property, located in the Wake Forest area of Raleigh, is the epitome of luxury.&nbsp;**It has an enormous backyard complete with a heated saltwater pool, a hot tub, and a gorgeous view overlooking a lake and the 9th hole of a championship golf course.
+We have a very special home tour to show you today. **This Spanish-style property, located in the Wake Forest area of Raleigh, is the epitome of luxury.**It has an enormous backyard complete with a heated saltwater pool, a hot tub, and a gorgeous view overlooking a lake and the 9th hole of a championship golf course.

 {% include pullquote.html %}